potatoFry/IOTAssignment_2/README.md

 * IOT Core
 This is used for a majority of the main IOT features.
 The IOT Core service makes use of MQTT messages in order to send data between the EC2 instance and the Raspberry Pi.
 * S3
+The S3 Bucket allows our program to store images into it.
+In the context of our Smart Home System, these photos are the photos of visitors who click the but
 * AWS Rekognition
 * Dynamodb
 * EC2